KSouthwood/MinesweeperJava/README.md

 #### Stage 3
 In this stage, we'll now output the number of mines around a cell instead of the empty cell symbol.
 Most cells will have 8 neighbors, unless it's on an edge, when it'll have 5 neighbors, or the corner, when it'll have only 3 neighbors.

+#### Stage 4
+In this stage, we create a simple game loop.
+After generating all the mines and filling the field with numbers that describe their positions, make it that only the numbers are shown to the user.
+No mines should be shown!
+The user should only find all the mines on the field.